-The groundwater management plan for the Texana Groundwater Conservation District should be adopted by the district on or before March 15, 2021 and submitted to the executive administrator of the TWDB on or before April 14, 2021.
-The current management plan for the Texana Groundwater Conservation District expires on June 13, 2021.
+The groundwater management plan for the Calhoun County Groundwater Conservation District should be adopted by the district on or before April 19, 2022 and submitted to the executive administrator of the TWDB on or before May 19, 2022.
+The current management plan for the Calhoun County Groundwater Conservation District expires on July 18, 2022.

-We used the groundwater availability model for the central portion of the Gulf Coast Aquifer System version 1.01 (Chowdhury and others, 2004) to estimate the management plan information for the Gulf Coast Aquifer System within the Texana Groundwater Conservation District.
-An updated groundwater availability model for the central portion of the Gulf Coast Aquifer System is currently under development and is expected to be complete by the end of 2021.
-If Texana Groundwater Conservation District would like their management plan information from the updated model they can request a new GAM Run report when the model is available.
+We used the groundwater availability model for the central portion of the Gulf Coast Aquifer System version 1.01 (Chowdhury and others, 2004) to estimate the management plan information for the Gulf Coast Aquifer System within the Calhoun County Groundwater Conservation District.
+An updated groundwater availability model for the central portion of the Gulf Coast Aquifer System is currently under development and is expected to be completed in late 2022.
+Calhoun County Groundwater Conservation District can request a new GAM Run report to update their management plan information when the model is available.

-This report replaces the results of GAM Run 14-012 (Bahaya and Anaya, 2015), as the approach used for analyzing model results has been since refined to more accurately delineate flows to surface water and geographic information for the model grid has recently been updated.
-Table 1 summarizes the groundwater availability model data required by statute and Figure 1 shows the area of the groundwater availability model from which the values in the table was extracted.
-If, after review of Figure 1, the Texana Groundwater Conservation District determines that the district boundaries used in the assessment do not reflect current conditions, please notify the TWDB at your earliest convenience.
+This report replaces the results of GAM Run 15-010 (Bagans and Wade, 2015).
+Values may differ from the previous report resulting from routine updates to the spatial grid file used to define county, groundwater conservation district, and aquifer boundaries, which can impact the calculated water budget values.
+Additionally, the approach used for analyzing model results is reviewed during each update and may have been refined to better delineate groundwater flows.
+This report also includes a new figure not included in the previous report to help groundwater conservation districts better visualize water budget components.
+Table 1 summarizes the groundwater availability model data required by statute and Figure 1 shows the area of the model from which the values in Table 1 were extracted.
+Figure 2 provides a generalized diagram of the groundwater flow components provided in Table 1.
+If, after review of the figures, the Calhoun County Groundwater Conservation District determines that the district boundaries used in the assessment do not reflect current conditions, please notify the TWDB at your earliest convenience.